 Q. What is the YWCA?

 As a local association of the YWCA USA, the YWCA of Southern Arizona is one of the oldest and largest multicultural women’s organizations in the nation.
 We are a membership-based, grassroots organization independently governed by a local board of directors.
+Our mission is Eliminating Racism, Empowering Women and Promoting Peace, Justice, Freedom, and Dignity for All.

 Q. What value does the YWCA bring to our community?